piscolomo/django-GAE/README.md

 > GRANT ALL PRIVILEGES ON django_test.* TO 'root'@'localhost';

-Puth your folder of google_appengine and his lib to the version of django in PYTHONPATH
+Puth your folder of google_appengine and his lib from the version of django in PYTHONPATH

 > export PYTHONPATH="C:\\Program Files (x86)\\Google\\google_appengine;C:\\Program Files (x86)\\Google\\google_appengine\\lib\\django-1.5"